 In London?
 We recommend…

-Where: National Gallery, Trafalgar Square, London, WC2N 5DN
+Where: The National Gallery, Trafalgar Square, Charing Cross, London WC2N 5DN

 London’s National Gallery has opened its doors to the exhibition, Sorolla: Spanish Master of Light.
 This is the first UK exhibition of this Spanish impressionist’s paintings in over a century.
 Having visited the exhibition, it makes you wonder why the artist’s glorious sun-drenched tableaux are not exhibited more often.

 The exhibition showcases 58 of Joaquin Sorolla y Bastida’s works from portraits to landscapes and scenes of Spanish life.
 His depiction of Spanish life skilfully captures movement and motion.
 For example in one of the exhibition’s stand-out paintings, ‘Sewing the Sail (Cosiendo la Vela)’, the viewer can feel that the sail could catch the wind and fly out of the painting.
 The dappled sunlight as the sun’s rays peak through vines is really a testament as to why Sorolla is known as the Spanish master of light.